Installing a French drain only takes 6 simple steps but could reduce the risk of flooding in your garden

 When finished there are a few options to hide the drain.
 You can cover the membrane with the same aggregate you used previously and take it up to up to the level of the surrounding area.
 This is a smart – and cheaper – option if you have plenty of aggregate left over.

-Installing a French drain FAQs
+Tools for installing a French drain

 Will a French drain work without a slope?